Launch the search

 - Transfer all related files of the search to the search chair for retention as required by University policy (search chair will provide to hiring unit HR)

-- When making personal contacts, share information with them about VCU and Richmond.
-We have a list of videos, links and other Richmond information here.
+- Reach out to professional colleagues and organizations, as well as individuals at other institutions.
+When making these connections, be sure to share information about VCU and the Richmond area.
+We have a list of videos, links, and other resources about Richmond available here.

-- Review websites at other institutions to find individuals in similar positions to the position being recruited.
-Ask them about their interest or to receive referrals of other qualified candidates.
+- Review the websites of other institutions to identify individuals in similar roles.
+Reach out to gauge their interest or request referrals for other qualified candidates.

-- Contact professional organizations in your field to request that position announcements be shared with members.
+- Contact professional organizations in your field and request that position announcements be shared with their members.

-- Contact colleagues at other institutions to seek nominations of students nearing graduation, recipients of fellowships and awards, or others interested in moving laterally,
+- Contact colleagues at other institutions to seek nominations for students nearing graduation, recipients of fellowships and awards, or other individuals interested in lateral moves.

 Confidentiality and Conflicts of Interest

-- It is each member’s responsibility to recognize potential biases or conflicts of interest with potential candidates and take appropriate steps to avoid them.
+- It is each member’s responsibility to recognize potential biases or conflicts of interest with candidates and take appropriate steps to address them.

-- If you cannot remain fair or impartial to a candidate, you must recuse yourself from the committee discussions regarding the impacted candidate.
+- If you cannot remain fair or impartial to a candidate, you must recuse yourself from the committee discussions regarding that candidate.

-- Notify the search chair if there is a conflict of interest or a breach in confidentiality.
-Failure to do so could lead to a complaint of an unfair hiring practice and may result in removal from the committee, participation on future search committees or voiding of the current search.
+- Notify the search chair if there is a conflict of interest or breach in confidentiality.
+Failure to do so could result in a complaint of unfair hiring practices and may lead to removal from the committee, exclusion from future searches, or voiding of the current search.

 - Search committee members cannot serve as references for candidates.

-- Do not disclose names of applicants to anyone.
+- Do not disclose the names of applicants to anyone.

 - Keep all discussions among committee members confidential.

-- Maintain confidentiality of all files concerning the search - both during and after the search.
+- Maintain confidentiality of all files related to the search, both during and after the process.

-The search committee is responsible for the preliminary work of creating a diversified pool of qualified applicants and for screening candidates for the position.
-Please make sure to:
+The Search Committee is responsible for the initial work of creating a qualified and varied pool of applicants and screening candidates for the position.
+Please ensure that you:

-- Ensure that the recruitment process is accessible to all qualified applicants.
+- Make certain that the recruitment process is accessible to all qualified applicants, providing fair opportunity for participation.

-- Adhere to the evaluation criteria stated in the position description and evaluate candidates according to job-related criteria.
+- Follow the evaluation criteria outlined in the position description, assessing candidates based on job-related factors only.

 This guide is intended for search chairs and search committee members.
 Review this to ensure you fully understand the importance of confidentiality in a search, as well as how to handle potential conflicts of interest.